Would you really like to know how to make a still? Read and consider this DIY to purify your water.

 You need to look up the boiling point of whatever you put in your still before you use it.
 Water, for example, has a boiling point of 212°, so if you were distilling salt water into drinking water, you would put it in the pot and bring the water to a boil, keeping the heat source at a level that maintains a thermometer reading of 212°.

-This will cause the water vapor to turn to gas and travel through the copper tubing.
+This will cause the water vapour to turn to gas and travel through the copper tubing.

 Step 15: Add Ice